JeffreyYu2018/personal-websitev4/_posts/2021-06-29-classes-x-clean-cuts-x-clay-x-clothes-change.md

 ![fresh cut! took me a while to get used to it, but i'm really diggin it now](../uploads/062321_new_haircut.jpeg "fresh cut! took me a while to get used to it, but i'm really diggin it now")

 It was surprisingly tough to fit something as trivial as a haircut into my schedule though.
 Weekday evenings, I'm soooo busy.
 Sometimes after working out and finishing errands and eating dinner, I'm not done until like 9 pm.
-Yet, on those nights, I still push myself to go out, like on Thursday, when at 9 pm I decided to take a train up to midtown in a 24h cafe and chip away at my blogs.
-It was a nostalgia trip--- listened to radwimps and over-romanticized my experience here in the Big Apple.
+Yet, on those nights, I still push myself to go out, like on Thursday, when at 9 pm I decided to take a train up to midtown in a 24hr cafe and chip away at my blogs.
+It was a nostalgia trip, listening to radwimps and over-romanticizing my experience here in the Big Apple.

 ![NY, the city that never sleeps.](../uploads/062421_midtown_nighttime_blogging.jpeg "NY, the city that never sleeps.")